 - 4.8 Council tax freeze grants have ceased with the last one being received in 2015/16.
-This was equivalent to a 1% increase in council tax but assumed no council tax support reduction so amounted to £78,000. - 4.9 Settlement funding of business rates retention baseline to the Council from Government is £3.4 million for the current year. - 4.10 We had a four year funding deal which ended in 2019/20 and one year settlements for 2020/21, 2021/22 and 2022/23.
-We will now receive a one year settlement for 2023/24 and some clarity for elements of 2024/25 the historic and current year figures are shown in the table below:
+This was equivalent to a 1% increase in council tax but assumed no council tax support reduction so amounted to £78,000. - 4.9 Settlement funding of business rates retention baseline to the Council from Government is £3.5 million for the current year. - 4.10 We had a four year funding deal which ended in 2019/20 and one year settlements between 2020/21 and 2022/23.
+We received a further one year settlement for 2023/24 and some clarity for elements of 2024/25.
+For 2024/25 we have yet another one year settlement with no clarity about any longer term funding stability.
+Uncertainty exists for 2026/27 when the delayed proposed reset of the baseline is likely to occur, reducing gains established from growth and altering business rates retention.
+Some damping is assumed.